bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 ------------------------

 Sometimes one may want to open an out-of-project file that had been previously edited in Vim.
-Such a need is best served by an MRU (most-recently-used) that provides access to a cached list of recently opened files.
+Such a need is best served by an MRU (most-recently-used) cache that provides access to a list of recently opened files.

-The [fzf.vim](https://github.com/junegunn/fzf.vim) plugin unfortunately does not provide any MRU functionality, however, the [fzf-mru](https://github.com/pbogut/fzf-mru.vim) does provide a bridge between FZF and an MRU.
+The [fzf.vim](https://github.com/junegunn/fzf.vim) plugin unfortunately does not provide any MRU functionality, however, the [fzf-mru](https://github.com/pbogut/fzf-mru.vim) plugin does provide a bridge between FZF and an MRU cache.

 If using [vim-plug](https://github.com/junegunn/vim-plug), please add the following to your `~/.vimrc` file: